sabyrzhan/paxful-test-solution/README.md

 1. Copy `.env.example` to `.env` file and specify DB and mail parameters
 2. Start containers with `docker-compose up`
 3. Migrate DB schema from `schema.sql` manually

+## Build and Push
+Docker image is stored in Docker hub.
+1. To build: `docker-compose build`
+2. To push `docker-compose push`

+## Deployment to EKS
+If you want to deploy and test on EKS you can:
+* create cluster quickly by executing `./eks.sh create`
+* to delete `./eks.sh delete`